-The operational and programmatic activities of the JPI will be conducted by Working Groups, appointed by the GB and headed by up to two members.
-Members of the Working Groups will be the representatives of the JPI members.
-The Working Groups prepare working papers on the operational and programmatic activities of the JPI (e.g. this paper, see 'GB mandate') that are to be adopted by the GB.
+The operational and programmatic activities of the JPI will be conducted by Working Groups, appointed by the GB for a period of 4 years in principle, with the possibility of reappointment, and headed by up to two members.
+Members of the WGs are representatives of the JPI members, with the mandate to represent national research funders, and not research communities, organised in the JPI.
+The WGs prepare working papers on the operational and programmatic activities of the JPI that are to be adopted by the GB.